THE HEART SCAN: 3D CT ANGIOGRAPHY

 WHAT IS A CTA?

-A 3D CT Angiography is a diagnostic imaging test that uses 3D CT in combination with an EKG and computer technology to create detailed images of the heart’s vessels, valves, and chambers.
+3D CT Angiography otherwise known as Heart scan is a diagnostic imaging test that uses 3D CT in combination with an EKG and computer technology to create detailed images of the heart’s vessels, valves, and chambers.
 It can be used to diagnose a variety of cardiac issues and uncover other information about heart health including:

 - Coronary artery disease.